 Then there’s Under Armour Inc. (:UAN/A) and its ad showing a fierce women’s gymnastics team in action.
 None of this is new.
 As long ago as 2008, both summer and winter Olympic games advertisers were keenly aware that unlike most sporting events, the Olympics attract women.

 In addition to P&G, Nike and Under Armour, look for more female-focused advertising from other major sponsors including The Coca-Cola Co.
 (NYSE:KOC), McDonald’s Corp.
-(NYSE:MCDD) and even Visa Inc. (NYSE:VC).
+(NYSE:MCDC) and even Visa Inc. (NYSE:VD).